syncfusion-content/javascript-docs/js/api/ejKanban.md

 ### beforeCardSelect
 {:#events:beforecardselect}

-triggered before the card is going to be selecting.
+Triggered before the card is going to be selecting.

 <table class="params">
 <thead>